Milan Design Week 2025

 How to adapt?

-CFOs need to incorporate expected ILAT increases into their budgets.
-With an average annual increase of 3-4%, planning ahead over 3 to 5 years becomes crucial.
+CFOs need to factor anticipated ILAT increases into their budgets.
+With an average annual increase of 3-4%, planning over 3 to 5 years becomes crucial.

 - Negotiate leases